Things to do

 Southern Sweden features mostly lowland lakes holding pike, zander and perch and coarse species.
 As you travel northwards, the landscape changes; more rugged, hilly and forest carpeted with thousands of lakes holding pike, perch and carp in the far south, as well as brown trout, grayling and zander.

 As you approach the tree line in northern Sweden, where the giant spruce forests end, Arctic tundra, meadows, glaciers and towering mountain peaks take over.
-Up here the lakes are full of brown trout, grayling and Artic char.
+Up here the lakes are full of brown trout, grayling and Arctic char.

 There is also a good spread of well-stocked put and take lakes in Sweden, mainly in the central and south of the country.